kiikoh/PitP/pascal/Pascal.md

 ## Commentary

 After doing a few of these I feel like I have a good grasp of what I need from a language to make a caesar cipher.
 I start by finding a compiler and getting hello world to run.
 From there, I look up how to create a function.
 After that I create essentially an “echo” function, which just returns one of the parameters I give it.
 So far, Pascal has had very helpful online documentation and it is easy for me to find all of the resources I need.
 Next I get into the meat of the program, needing helper functions like toUpper, if the language has it, a way to do modulus, a looping structure, and a char to int conversion and vice versa.
 Once again, this info is readily available.
-One thing that was kind of strange to me is the need to declare variables at the function header but the compiler gives a good enough error message so that it is something I can search for, and once again quickly resolve the problem.
-I found that the toUpper function is located in the sysutils library, so that is something new, I haven’t had to import anything in the other languages.
-I kind of like that extra functionality can be located in external libraries to reduce the size of the compiled program.
-This makes the language more orthogonal by default, while still allowing for extra convenience where it makes sense.
+I assemble this into the way that I know how to by now, and voila, a working program.
+No big problems arose during the development of this program.

 ## Google Searches